Ezio Olubelleau

 Ezio Olubelleau Biography

-Ezekiel Olasehinde by the pseudo name Ezio Olubelleau, a versed poet, known for his captivating and thought-provoking verses that resonate with readers on a deep emotional level, oftentimes writing based on contrasting items, critics of powers that be and a big advocate of peace as he tries to communicate it indirectly through his poetry.
-Born 1996 in Lagos, Ezekiel discovered their passion for writing at an early age, by un-bottling many of his inner thoughts.
+Ezekiel Olasehinde by the pseudo name Ezio Olubelleau, known for his captivating and thought-provoking verses that resonate with readers on a deep emotional level, oftentimes writing based on contrasting items, critics of powers that be and a big advocate of peace as he tries to communicate it indirectly through his poetry.
+Born 1996 in Lagos, Ezio discovered his passion for writing at an early age, by un-bottling many of his inner thoughts.
 Throughout his years of writing poems he had explored various form of poetry and styles and studied work of esteemed poets from various era, of all he favorite " The Raven" by Edgar Allan Poe.
-He draws inspiration from natures and human experiences and comunicates it through metaphors.)
+He draws inspiration from natures and human experiences and communicates it through metaphors.)

 The Best Poem Of Ezio Olubelleau